Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 - The four main types of operands are:
   1. Addresses - memory locations
   2. Numbers - integers, floating-point
-  3. Characters - ASCII, Unicode
+  3. Characters - text data
   4. Logical Data - bits, flags
 - Instructions are not operands - they are the operations themselves
-- Instructions operate on operands, but instructions are not a type of operand
+- Instructions operate on operands

 ---